-- (4) Unless pursuant to an applicable court order, seek, consider, use or take an Adverse Action based on any adjudication in the juvenile justice system, or information regarding a matter considered in or processed through the juvenile justice system; provided that if this information was provided by an individual for purposes of offering mitigating information-or evidence of rehabilitation, a Person may consider and use such information; or - (45) Implement Use a "blanket banprohibition" or categorical exclusion Practice that takes Adverse Action against that covers all individuals with any conviction record whatsoever, without distinguishing between criminal record regardless of whether the underlying conduct underlying a Criminal Conviction is directly related to a demonstrable risk to the identified that indicates a demonstrable risk to the proffered substantial, legitimate, nondiscriminatory interest or purpose, and criminal conduct that does not indicate such a demonstrable risk.
-Examples of such prohibited eategorical exclusion Practices include, but are not limited to, bans against all individuals with a criminal record, bans against all individuals with prior convictions, bans against all individuals with prior felonies. - (b) There is a rebuttable presumption that a conviction that is seven or more years old does is not a indicate a demonstrable risk to the safety of residents, employees, or property.
-Directly Related Conviction.
+(4) Unless pursuant to an applicable court order, sSeek, consider, use or take an Adverse Action based on any adjudication in the juvenile justice system, or information regarding a matter considered in or processed through the juvenile justice system; provided that if this information was provided by an individual for purposes of offering mitigating information-or evidence of rehabilitation, a Person may consider and use such information; or

+(45) ImplementUse a "blanket banprohibition" or categorical exclusion Practice that takes Adverse Action againstthat covers all individuals with any conviction record whatsoever, without distinguishing between criminal record regardless of whether the underlyingconduct underlying a Criminal Conviction is directly related to a demonstrable risk to the identifiedthat indicates a demonstrable risk to the proffered substantial, legitimate, nondiscriminatory interest or purpose. and criminal conduct that does not indicate such a demonstrable risk.
+Examples of such prohibited categorical exclusion-Practices include, but are not limited to, bans against all individuals with a criminal record, bans against all individuals with prior convictions, bans against all individuals with prior misdemeanors, and bans against all individuals with prior felonies.

+(b) There is a rebuttable presumption that a conviction that is seven or more years old does is not a indicate a demonstrable risk to the safety of residents, employees, or property.Directly Related Conviction.
 In other words, generally seven years is the longest relevant period of inquiry for considering and using Criminal History Information.
-Practices using shorter look-back periods may be less discriminatory alternatives.
-While laws regulating investigative consumer reports, such as California Civil Code section 1785.13(a)(6), allow the reporting of certain Criminal History Information up to seven years from the date of disposition, release or parole, Practices using shorter look-back periods, such as five years for serious crimes, may be less discriminatory alternatives. - (c) Persons or Owners-who obtain investigative consumer reports or eCriminal hHistory Linformation from third parties are also subject to the requirements of applicable federal and state law regarding such reports, including the Fair Credit Reporting Act (15 U.S.C. sectionsSect.
+Practices using shorter look-back periods may be less discriminatory alternatives.While laws regulating investigative consumer reports, such as California Civil Code section 1785.13(a)(6), allow the reporting of certain Criminal History Information up to seven years from the date of disposition, release or parole, Practices using shorter look-back periods, such as five years for serious crimes, may be less discriminatory alternatives or may be part of a less discriminatory alternative.

+(c) Persons or Owners-who obtain investigative consumer reports or eCriminal hHistory Iinformation from third parties are also subject to the requirements of applicable federal and state law regarding such reports, including the Fair Credit Reporting Act (15 U.S.C. sectionsSect.
 1681 et seq.) and the California Consumer Credit Reporting Agencies Act, Cal.
 Civ.
-Code \$\frac{\sqrt{s}}{\sqrt{sections}}\$ 1785.2 et seq., including California Civil Code sections\$\frac{\sqrt{s}}{\sqrt{sections}}\$ 1785.10 et seq.
-(Consumer Credit Reporting Agencies) and specifically including \$\frac{\sqrt{s}}{\sqrt{sections}}\$ 1786.10 et seq., (Investigative Consumer Reporting Agencies) specifically including \$\frac{\sqrt{s}}{\sqrt{sections}}\$ 1786.18 and \$\frac{\sqrt{1786.50}}{\sqrt{sections}}\$.
+Code \$§sections 1785.2 et seq., including California Civil Code sections Credit Reporting Agencies) and specifically including §§sections 1787.20 et seq. and 1785.13, and sections 1786.10 et seq., (Investigative Consumer Reporting Agencies) specifically including § sections 1786.18 and §-1786.50.

 Note: Authority cited: Section 12935(a), Government Code.
-Reference: Sections 12920, 12921, 12927, 12955, and 12955.8, Government Code; Green v.
+Reference: Sections 12920, 12921, 12927, 12955, and 12955.8, Government Code: Green v.
 Missouri Pacific R.R., 523 F.2d 1290 (8th Cir.
 1975).